 You can only get hepatitis D if you have hepatitis B. Hepatitis D is not common in the U.S.

 You can get hepatitis E by eating or drinking food or water contaminated with the virus (the fecal-oral route).
 You can also be infected from under-cooked foods like pork, venison, or shellfish.
 Hepatitis E is uncommon in the U.S. but can occur after travel to a country where this infection is common.
-Hepatitis E can be particularly dangerous and even fatal in pregnant women.
+Hepatitis E can be particularly dangerous and even fatal in pregnant people.

 The most common symptoms of hepatitis include: